Brunswick Corporation: 19th century

 In 1874, the Brunswick company merged with competitor Great Western Billiard Manufactory owned by Julius Balke to become the J. M. Brunswick & Balke Company.
 It was incorporated in 1879 with a capital stock of $275,000, the same year it merged with another competitor, H. W. Collender Company of New York City (founded by Hugh W. Collender), to acquire Collender's patented billiard cushions.
-In 1884, the partners formed the Brunswick-Balke-Collender Company (or B.B.C. [sic] Company for short) with capital of $1.5 million.
+In 1884, the partners formed the Brunswick-Balke-Collender Company (or B.B.C.
+Company for short).

 Company warehouse on State Street, Chicago 1888.

 Bowling alley automatic pinsetter, US patent 2973204.

 The company expanded into making a number of other products.
 Large ornate neo-classical style bars for saloons were a popular product.
 Bowling balls, pins, and equipment led a growing line of sporting equipment.
 It popularized bowling balls of manufactured materials, vulcanized rubber at first; earlier bowling balls had been solid wood.

 20th century

 1900–1949

 In the early 20th century, Brunswick expanded the product line to include such diverse products as toilet seats, automobile tires, and phonographs.
 In the late 1910s, they introduced a quickly popular line of disc phonograph records, under the name Brunswick Records.
 In 1930, Brunswick sold the control of the record company to Warner Brothers and came out with a line of refrigerators.

-During World War II, Brunswick-Balke-Collender made small target-drone aircraft for the U.S. military.
+During World War II, Brunswick-Balke-Collender made small target-drone aircraft for the US military.
 After the war, Brunswick introduced a line of school furniture.
 In 1949, the Brunswick "Model A" Mechanical Pinsetter fully automated unit premiered, for the purpose of handling bowling pins for ten-pin bowling, in competition with American Machine and Foundry (AMF).
 Previously, Brunswick had made two models of semi-automated, manually operated "spotting tables" for the tenpin sport, that the "Model A" unit replaced.

 A historical marker at 623 S. Wabash Ave. in Chicago was dedicated by the Illinois State Historical Society in 1995 at the site of Brunswick's headquarters from 1913 to 1964.
 The building today is used by Columbia College Chicago.